atillabirer/gbmbackup/README.md

 ### Web3 EVM Marketplace / NFT Drop
 Use our frontend as a guideline/modify it to accept data feed from your backend.
-Run it from a different subdomain/section on your website.
+For even lower dev cost, run it from a different subdomain/section on your website and iteratively merge features.
 The GBM dApp can also do direct fixed price sales, english auction, resale, etc...
 Pick what you want from the features.

 + *For who* : Existing marketplace/projects wanting to add a standalone GBM feature while limiting cost.
 + *Timeline of dev work* : Depend of your existing infrastructure.
 Between two weeks and a month, more if you want deeper integration with your existing services.